Dan0sz/genesis-widget-area-halfway-post/readme.md

-# Newsletter Popup Lite for WordPress

-Show a newsletter subscription popup to your visitors when they're halfway down your content.
-Extremely lightweight, because it copies the properties of your existing subscription form and presents it as a popup.

-*Currently only works with eNews Genesis Extended widget.
-Will soon be made dynamic.*

-## Description

-## Features
+# Add Widget Area (Sidebar) halfway Post Content for Genesis Themes

+This plugin widgetizes the center of your posts to insert e.g. a newsletter subscription box or ads.
+It's designed specifically for Genesis Themes.

+## How does it work?

+The plugin hooks into the content (`the_content()`) and